Robert-Riordan-UCD/this-is-rob/content/posts/fpga-8-bit-cpu/demos/index.md

 ### Bootloading

 In this video the CPU is initially running the increment program.
-After resetting it has switched to the Fibonacci counting program.
+After resetting it has switched to the multiply program.

 {{<video src="boot" loop="true" autoplay="true" muted="true">}}